-After the pandemic, when a lot of people were forced into remote working, some organizations and employees realised that suits them just fine!
+Post-pandemic, some organizations and workers realised that remote working suits them just fine!

 Orgs can save on office space spending and employees can enjoy the flexibility and more time at home (not commuting).

 Sounds idyllic, but how to keep this remote setup and expand it to a global setting—spreading the reach of your company’s employer brand and tapping into a global workforce?

 In this article, I’ll go over how to track remote applicants and set them up for success.

 - Why Remote?

 - How To Hire Remote Employees

 Before we go into the operational guidance for hiring remote employees, a few words on why you may consider going through this exercise altogether.

 A lot of press has come out talking about how people are leaving companies in droves, especially ones that do not embrace at least hybrid, if not fully remote, after the pandemic.

 Therefore, looking into changing your work set-up can be a really effective employee retention strategy—especially in the world of tech.